-Chairman emeritus, member of the Board of Directors since 1977, non-executive member since 2017, member of the Nomination Committee.
+Chairman emeritus, member of the Board of Directors since 1977, nonexecutive member since 2017, member of the Nomination Committee.

-Alfred N. Schindler holds a degree in law from the University of Basel, Switzerland, and an MBA from The Wharton School of Finance in Philadelphia, Pennsylvania, USA.
+Alfred N. Schindler holds a master's degree in law from the University of Basel, Switzerland, and an MBA from The Wharton School of Finance, University of Pennsylvania, USA.

-He began his career in 1974 as an auditor at Neutra Treuhand AG, Berne, and served as CFO of Notz AG, Biel, Switzerland, from 1980.
+He began his career in 1974 as an auditor at Neutra Treuhand AG, Berne.
+From 1980, he served as CFO of Notz AG, Biel, Switzerland.
 He subsequently held various management positions at the Schindler Group.
 In 1982, he was appointed Head of Corporate Planning and he served as CEO of the Schindler Group from 1985 to 2011.
-Alfred N. Schindler was Chairman of the Board of Directors of Schindler Holding Ltd. and Chairman of the Supervisory and Strategy Committee from 1995 until March 2017.
+Alfred N. Schindler was Chairman of the Board of Directors of Schindler Holding Ltd. and Chairman of the Supervisory and Strategy Committee from 1995 until 2017.
 He currently serves as an advisor to Schindler.